pratiktri/server_init_harden/README.md

 If "--username" is not provided, __*script will randomly generate an username for you*__.
 Script generated usernames are 9 character long and are alphanumeric (i.e., numbers & English characters).

 Password for the user is __always__ randomly generated.
-Passwords are 15 character long and are alphanumeric as well.
+Passwords are 30 characters long and are alphanumeric as well.

 #### Error Handling